jknowles/merTools/README.md

 ### merTools 0.3.0

+-   Improve handling of formulas.
+If the original `merMod` has functions specified in the formula, the `draw` and `wiggle` functions will check for this and attempt to respect these variable transformations.
+Where this is not possible a warning will be issued.
+Most common transformations are respected as long as the the original variable is passed untransformed to the model.
 -   Change the calculations of the residual variance.
 Previously residual variance was used to inflate both the variance around the fixed parameters and around the predicted values themselves.
 This was incorrect and resulted in overly conservative estimates.
 Now the residual variance is appropriately only used around the final predictions
 -   New option for `predictInterval` that allows the user to return the full interval, the fixed component, the random component, or the fixed and each random component separately for each observation
 -   Fixed a bug with slope+intercept random terms that caused a miscalculation of the random component